Arsslensoft/eservices-product/README.md

 ![Create maven configuration](docs/params-mvn.png)

-Now your build configuration is set, IntelliJ will create your docker image for you and push to the local docker registry (repository) (remember i are signed out from the docker registry)
+Now your build configuration is set, IntelliJ will create your docker image for you and push to the local docker registry (repository) (remember we are signed out from the docker registry)

 ## Creating a repository for the config files
 Create a repository